Meet our PhD Graduate Instructors

 Email: SJ.Williamson@ndsu.edu

 Biographical Sketch: S.J.
-Williamson is a PhD student in the Rhetoric, Writing, and Culture program.
-She received her BA in English literature (2016) and a single-subject teaching credential (2017) from California State University, San Bernardino.
-She tutored for the AVID program for 7 years and then taught high school English before moving from California to Minnesota for her MA in English.
-She taught first-year composition for 3 years at Bemidji State University and is currently teaching as a graduate assistant at NDSU.
-Her scholarly interests include disability studies, religious studies, rhetoric & composition, pedagogy, and psychology.
-Her favorite play is William Shakespeare's Othello and her favorite book is Maria Semple's This One Is Mine.
+Williamson is a PhD student in the Rhetoric, Theory, and Culture program.
+They tutored for the AVID program for 7 years and then taught high school English before moving from California to Minnesota for their MA in English.
+They taught first-year composition for 3 years at Bemidji State University, and English 120, 320, and 459 at NDSU.
+S.J. also writes opinion articles for NDSU’s newspaper, The Spectrum.
+Their scholarly interests include dis/ability studies, writing pedagogy, animal studies, and their intersections with rhetoric and composition.